General practice tool kit

 As a guide, allow approximately:

-• 12-16 m2 for each consulting room so they can each fit a height-adjustable examination couch, a privacy screen or curtain, a hand basin, and patient chairs
+• 12-16 m2 for each consulting room so they can each fit a height-adjustable examination couch, a privacy screen or curtain, hand hygiene facilities (alcohol-based handrub dispensers or sinks), and patient chairs

 • 7 m2 (eg 2.5 x 3.0 m) for each treatment room